imgix/react-imgix/README.md

 }
 ```

 Both the `<Imgix>` components above will access to the `domain` prop from the provider and have their relative `src` paths resolve to the same domain.
-So that the generated HTML looks something like
+So that the generated HTML looks something like:

 ```html
 <div class="gallery">